 The leather footbed is adequately cushioned but not air-ride soft.
 Folks with wider feet will appreciate the roominess of the toe box on these flip flops.
 The straps are not restrictive and don’t leave compression marks after extensive wear.

 With flip flops its better to be a little bigger than to small.
-I found Olukai’s sizing recommendations on their website to be accurate.
+I found Olukai’s sizing recommendations to be accurate.
 They say, if you run a half size then you should size up to the next full size.

 For example, I’m a 9 1/2 so I sized up to a 10 and I’m glad I did.
 They fit just fine.